Squirrel Story

 Affront might be too tame; outrage might be more accurate, at least as far as 4-year-old outrage goes.

 “You’re right, honey.
 That guy is going to get squished before winter,” I said.
-After the fact, I realized that my comment was a little harsh, but she didn’t hear it or, at least, didn’t acknowledge what I said.
+After the fact, I realized that my comment was a little harsh, but she didn’t hear or, at least, didn’t acknowledge what I had said.
 She was still stewing about the squirrel’s breach in etiquette.

 I knew there was a lesson there; I just wasn’t sure what it was.
 And was it for me or her?